EnterpriseDB/edb-postgres-for-kubernetes-charts/CODE-OF-CONDUCT.md

-# Cloud Native PostgreSQL Helm Charts - Contributor Code of Conduct
+# EDB Postgres for Kubernetes Operator Helm Charts - Contributor Code of Conduct

 ## Our Pledge